Bob Wolff: New York Knicks and New York Rangers

 Wolff became known regionally as television's play-by-play voice for eight teams in five different sports – the New York Knicks and Detroit Pistons of the NBA as well as the New York Rangers of the NHL, the Washington Senators/Minnesota Twins of MLB, the Baltimore Colts, Washington Redskins and Cleveland Browns of the NFL, and soccer's Tampa Bay Rowdies of the initial North American Soccer League.

 He was one of the very few American play-by-play announcers to have covered each of the four major team sports leagues as well as soccer, with Dale Arnold being another, having called games of all of Boston's major sports teams: the Bruins, Celtics, Red Sox, Patriots, and Revolution.

 For many years Wolff was the play-by-play telecaster for all events originating from Madison Square Garden.

 His broadcast partner with the Knicks for many years was Cal Ramsey.

 Memorable calls

-In addition to broadcasting Don Larsen's perfect World Series game and the Colts' first overtime championship title win over the New York Giants, Wolff called Jackie Robinson's last major league hit that won Game 6 of the 1956 World Series.
-He was also the TV voice of the New York Knicks' only two championships, in 1970 and in 1973.
+In addition to broadcasting Don Larsen's perfect World Series game and the Colts' overtime championship title win over the New York Giants, Wolff called Jackie Robinson's last major league hit that won Game 6 of the 1956 World Series.
+He was also the TV voice of the New York Knicks' championships in 1970 and in 1973.